Convex-Dev/design/docs/cad/003_encoding/README.md

 A Keyword is encoded with the Tag byte, an unsigned count byte `n`, and `n` bytes of UTF-8 encoded characters.

-The Keyword MUST have a length of 1-128 UTF-8 bytes
+The Keyword MUST have a length of 1-128 UTF-8 bytes.
+Any other length is invalid.
+This guarantees that all Symbols are embedded.

+Implementations SHOULD use keywords for known values that may appear in other data structures, are intended to be short and need to be human readable.
+Reasonable examples include:
+- the `:name` keyword for a key value in a Map describing a person
+- the `:expired` keyword at the end of a vector describing a smart contract that has expired
+- the `:NOBODY` keyword as an error code on the CVM

 ### `0x3c` - `0x3f` Character

+A Character is a Unicode character uniquely defined by its code point.

 ```
-Tag determines the length in bytes of the Unicode code point value
+The encoding is one of the following:
 0x3c <1 Byte>
 0x3d <2 Bytes>
 0x3e <3 Bytes>
-0x3f <4 Bytes> (reserved, not currently possible?)
+0x3f <4 Bytes> (reserved, not currently possible)

+Where the number of bytes is the minimal number of bytes required to represent the Unicode code point.
 ```

 A Character value is encoded by the Tag byte followed by 1-4 bytes representing the Unicode code point as an unsigned integer.

 A Character encoding is invalid if:
 - More bytes are used than necessary (i.e. a leading byte of zero)
-- The code point is beyond the maximum allowable (0x10ffff)
+- The code point is beyond the maximum allowable (currently 0x10ffff)

 ### `0x80` Vector